hapax/hapax.github.io/assets/simple-physics.md

 (*Note.* This is a fun optional extension of collision cylinders, and won't be needed for the next section.)

-Using our cylinder technology for collisions with moving objects lets us solve the age-old problem: should you walk or run in the rain?
+We can apply our collision cylinder technology to solve an age-old problem: should you walk or run in the rain?
-We will Keep It Spherical and model people as spheres, but see Exercise 16 for the conventional explanation of this problem where people are modelled as boxes.
+We will present a simple and original argument which models people as spheres; see Exercise 16 for the conventional approach which models people as boxes.

-So, you are a sphere of radius $R$ caught in a rainstorm, and shelter is a distance $d$ away.
+So, you are a sphere of radius $R$ stuck in a rainstorm, with shelter a distance $d$ away, which you move towards at some speed $u$.
-The rain consists of tiny balls of water, falling directly down (no wind) at some speed $v$.
-Viewed in the reference frame of the falling drops, there are $n$ drops per unit volume.
+The rain falls directly down at speed $v$, with some number $n$ of drops per unit volume.
-The speed $v$ and density $n$ can change with height, but we're only interested in these quantities near the ground, so we are at liberty to imagine that they are constant everywhere.
+Although speed $v$ and density $n$ can change with height, we're only interested in these quantities near the ground, so we are at liberty to imagine that they are constant everywhere.

-We haven't talked about how to deal with colliding objects all moving in the same direction, and here's the nice thing: we don't need to!
-Instead, let's think about everything in the reference frame of the rain.
-Imagine it extends infinitely in all directions, with density of drops
-$n$.
+It seems like we might have to modify collision cylinders to take this motion into account, but here's the beautiful thing: we can simply think about your path *in the reference frame of the rain*.
-You, the sphere, travel in a vertical direction at speed $v$, and horizontally towards the shelter (represented as a vertical line a distance $d$ away) at some speed of your choice, $u$.
+From the rain's perspective, you travel vertically up at speed $v$, and horizontally towards the shelter (represented as a vertical line a distance $d$ away) at speed $u$.
 The question is: does the number of drops you collide with on your way to shelter depend on $u$?
 If it doesn't, you may as well walk.